Arugam Bay is one of Sri Lanka's most famous tourist spots.

 It may not be the easiest of climbs, but it's certainly worth it if you like epic views.

-Arugam nightlife used to be CRAZY with beach parties all night long, but restrictions have been placed, and whilst the parties may not be as crazy, they’re still pretty damn good.
+But restrictions have now been put in place, and whilst the parties may not be as crazy, they’re still pretty damn good.

-You have two main hot spots for partying: these are Mambos and Whiskey Point.
+You have two main hot spots now: these are Mambos and Whiskey Point.

 Mambo's have a beach party every week (Saturday night), and the week we were there, they said they weren’t having a party, but we turned up with a group of people we gathered and we had a pirate party, then more and more people came and it actually became a beach party.
 (I should have been a party planner in another life :P)